 Adults, Older Adults, Young persons, Organisations.
 I welcome diversity and make no discrimination whatsoever.

 How I deliver therapy

-Short-term face-to-face work, Long-term face-to-face work, Telephone counselling, Time-limited, Group facilitation.
+Short-term face-to-face work, Long-term face-to-face work, Group facilitation.

 Maps & Directions

 |Face to face counselling:||Yes|

 My availability is flexible so please contact me to discuss appointment times.
 I always have sessions available within a week of first contact.